-- 6.1 The EIS must describe and illustrate at least the following specific information about the proposed project: - · the project's title - the project, its objectives, and expected capital expenditure - · rationale for the project - the nature and scale of activities to be undertaken and whether it is a greenfield or brownfield site - the regional and local context of the project's footprint (with maps at suitable scales) - relationship to other coordinated projects and other major projects (of which the proponent should reasonably be aware) - the workforce numbers to be employed by the project during its various phases, where personnel would be accommodated and, where relevant, the likely recruitment and rostering arrangements to be adopted - the proposed construction staging and likely schedule of works.
+- 6.1 The EIS must describe and illustrate at least the following specific information about the proposed project: - · the project's title - the project, its objectives, and expected capital expenditure - · rationale for the project - the nature and scale of activities to be undertaken and whether it is a greenfield or brownfield site - the regional and local context of the project's footprint (with maps at suitable scales) - relationship to other major projects (of which the proponent should reasonably be aware) - the workforce numbers to be employed by the project during its various phases, where personnel would be accommodated and, where relevant, the likely recruitment and rostering arrangements to be adopted - the proposed construction staging and likely schedule of works. - Describe and show on plans, at an appropriate scale, the proposed methods and facilities to be used for product storage and for transferring product from the processing facility to the storage facilities and/or from the storage facilities to the transport facilities.
+Descriptions should include all infrastructure elements appropriate to the project proposal, including haul and access roads, causeways, stockpile areas, barge loading facilities and any areas of bed levelling.
+Include discussion of any environmental design features of these facilities including bunding of storage facilities.